abshakiba/fsnd-catalog-project/README.md

 ## How to run?

-* Make sure you have all required packages install in your machine.
+* Make sure you have all required packages installed in your machine.
 This application is working on port `6789`.
-Make sure no other application in listening on this port.
+Make sure no other applications is listening on this port.

-* Setup the database and tables: `python database_setup`
+* Setup the database and tables: `python database_setup.py`

 * Optional: Fill dummy records to the database: `python lotsofcatalogs.py`